Articles on: Troubleshooting

 Paste this path into the popup window: '/Users/USER/Library/Application Support/curiosity/logs/', replacing 'USER' with your Mac username

-Hit Enter to go to the folder: You'll see a folder with long, meaningless name
+Hit Enter to go to the folder: You'll see a folder with a long, meaningless name

 Open the folder to see one or several log files with the extension .log

-Zip the files and send us an email to hello@curiosity.ai
+Zip the files and send to us via email to hello@curiosity.ai

 Was this article helpful?